kgdash116/aivr-project/README.md

 ## Methods:

-- The following methods are in the aivr module, method names along with their description are given below:
+- The following methods are in the aivr module,method names along with their description are given below:

 | Method        | Description           |
 | ------------- |:-------------:|